This is an intriguing question regarding fantasy that has many more layers than you might think.

 Examples of Otherworldly Components in Fantasy that Do Not Involve Magic

-There are several ways that otherworldly entities can be described in a fantasy story without the use of magic.
+There are several ways that authors can describe otherworldly entities in a fantasy story without the use of magic.

 Example 1: Unconventional Fantasy Races